Lords Spiritual: 2015 change temporarily giving preference to women

 Under the Lords Spiritual (Women) Act 2015, as extended in 2025, whenever a vacancy arises among the Lords Spiritual during the fifteen years following the Act coming into force (18 May 2015 – 18 May 2030), the vacancy has to be filled by a woman, if one is eligible.
 The Act does not apply to the sees of Canterbury, York, London, Durham and Winchester, the holders of which automatically have a seat in the House of Lords.
 Six women have subsequently become Lords Spiritual as a result (one of whom has since retired), as of September 2023.
 Additionally, Sarah Mullally entered the Lords ex officio when appointed bishop of London in 2018.

 Criticism

 The presence of the Lords Spiritual in the House of Lords has been criticised, with some media commentators and organisations arguing that the system is outdated and undemocratic.
 Humanists UK has described it as "unacceptable" that "the UK is the only Western democracy to give religious representatives the automatic right to sit in the legislature".
 There has also been criticism of the "anomaly of having religious representation from one of the four nations of the United Kingdom but not from the other three"; while the appointment procedures have been described as "secretive and flawed".

 Richard Chartres, then Bishop of London, defended the bishops in 2007, saying they are "in touch with a great range of opinions and institutions", and suggesting the inclusion of "leading members in Britain's [other] faith communities".

+When the bill to remove the right of hereditary peers to sit in the House of Lords was introduced in parliament, numerous members of the House of Lords said that other elements of Lords reform should be prioritised, such as the removal of the Lords Spiritual, pointing out that the only other sovereign nation where clerics are automatically granted a legislative seat is Iran.
+Baroness Harman subsequently introduced an amendment to the bill that would mandate the government to introduce proposals to remove the right of bishops who sit as Lords Spiritual, in line with Labour's election manifesto commitment to consult on wider reforms of the upper house; she withdrew her amendment before debate.
+Lord Birt also introduced an amendment to require proposals to remove the Lords Spiritual, but he withdrew his amendment before debate.
+Viscount Hailsham introduced an amendment to remove the Lords Spiritual by phasing them out through retirement; Lord Hailsham did not move his amendment at the committee stage debate.